Samaritan Hospital (Troy, New York): History

 Samaritan Hospital was founded in 1898, largely through the efforts of Dr. Edmund D. Ferguson.
 Located at Eighth Street, it moved to Burdett Avenue in 1914.
-George and Robert Cluett of Cluett, Coon & Co., manfacturers of men's shirt collars, erected and equipped the administration building, three pavilions, and the employees' building.
+George and Robert Cluett of Cluett, Coon & Co., manufacturers of men's shirt collars, erected and equipped the administration building, three pavilions, and the employees' building.
 The house for the nurses at the hospital training school was donated by Mary L. Thurman, daughter and heir of John R. Thurman, late director of the Sacket's Harbor and Saratoga Railroad.
 Frederick Forrest Peabody of Arrow Shirts provided the buildings and equipment for the laundry, heating, and electrical plants.
 A contagious ward building was isolated from the other buildings.
 Robert Cluett was vice-president of the hospital, and Peabody served on the building committee.

 Samaritan was a founding members of Northeast Health System, along with St. Peter's Hospital (Albany, New York), Albany Memorial Hospital and Sunnyview Hospital and Rehabilitation Center (Schenectady).

 St. Mary's Hospital

 History

 Rev. Peter Havermans was the first pastor of St. Mary's Church in Troy, which was established in 1843.
 Most of his flock were starving Irish immigrants, and many ill with "ship fever".
 He spent a good part of his time ministering to the sick and began to raise funds to erect a city hospital.
-On August 15th, 1848 General John E. Wool, a native of Troy, laid the cornerstone at a property at Washington and Fifth streets.
+On August 15, 1848, General John E. Wool, a native of Troy, laid the cornerstone at a property at Washington and Fifth streets.
 The Troy Hospital opened in 1850, staffed by the Daughters of Charity.
 It shared the premises with Saint Mary's Female Orphan Asylum.

 By the mid-1860s, the proximity of the Troy and Greenbush Railroad made the location unsuitable, and property was purchased on Eighth Street.
 On June 28, 1868 John J. Conroy, Bishop of Albany laid the cornerstone for a new hospital building.
 It moved to Oakwood Avenue in 1914, and was named St. Mary’s Hospital in 1949.